 How to open a business account in Italy

 Opening a business account in Italy can be a confusing process for many people, particularly if you don’t speak the language.
-However, opening an Italian bank account is relatively simple and has many benefits if you know how to do it correctly.
+However, opening an Italian account is relatively simple and has many benefits if you know how to do it correctly.
 Let’s take a closer look at how this process works.

 - personal identification documents